 If you’d like to develop your gardening skills on a deeper level, then you could also look into doing a complete gardening diploma, which will teach you everything from the secrets of great soil, through to the importance of sustainability.

-There’s never been a better time to nurture your relationship with nature.
+With many of us spending more time at home that we usually would, there’s never been a better time to nurture your relationship with nature!

 8. Decluttering and organising

 Decluttering and organising is the kind of activity that once you start, it may be hard to stop.
 Sometimes it can happen without you even meaning it to!
 Have you ever tried to look for something in a messy cupboard and before you know it, it’s three hours later and you’ve sorted and rearranged the entire thing?
 I know I have.
 The process tends to be all encompassing and can offer a great form of escapism.
 There’s no room for anything else in your head when you’re trying to figure out whether to keep those comfy brown loafers with the worn out heels or that beautiful black dress that is just one size too small but that could fit again one day.

 The other great thing about decluttering and organising spaces is that you receive instant satisfaction when you see the results.
 Consider taking before and after pictures of your work to track your progress.
 We’d love to see them!

 If you’re looking for some inspiration, then check out our article; How to declutter and reorganise your home – which contains plenty of tips on how you can make the most of your living space, and enjoy your decluttering and reorganising journey.

 Organising consultant Marie Kondo, also has a great series on Netflix that will show you how to get rid of items that no longer bring joy to your life, and tidy those that do.
 Alternatively, she has a course on Udemy that you can work through at your own pace – or she offers some free tips over on her YouTube channel, which you can watch here.